 - The application processing time for an initial license or an endorsement to an existing Minnesota license normally takes three to four weeks once all supporting documentation has been received in the licensing office.
 However, the processing time can take up to 12-16 weeks for applications received during our busy months of July, August, and September.

-For more information, please visit the Minnesota Department of Education website.
+For more information, please visit the Professional Educator Licensing and Standards Board website.

 Here is more information about the test with tips and materials to prepare for your test date.
 As of the beginning of the school year, all Title I Paraprofessionals in the State of Minnesota must be certified.
 Who should be certified educational paraprofessionals:

 - Management Assistants

 - Pupil Support Assistants

 - Special Needs Paraprofessionals

 The test will be timed.
 Once you begin the test, you have up to 2.5 hours to complete the test.
 There are 90 questions on the test.

 You must present photo identification.
 Acceptable photo identification includes:

 - A current valid passport.